 Omega-3 fats are healthy fats with many benefits.
-Omega-3 fats can help lower your risk of heart disease and some cancers and may improve your immune system.
-Research is being done to see if omega-3 fats play a role in preventing dementia, Alzheimer’s disease, depression, asthma and rheumatoid arthritis.
-One of the best sources of omega-3 fats is fatty fish like salmon, trout and tuna.
-But some people do not enjoy eating fish and may benefit from a fish oil supplement.
+There are three types of omega-3 fats: EPA, DHA and ALA.
+Omega-3 fats are considered essential as our bodies can’t make them on their own.
+One of the best sources of omega-3 fats is fatty fish like salmon, trout and mackerel.
+But some people do not eat fish and may benefit from an omega-3 or fish oil supplement.

 What are fish oil supplements?

 Fish oil supplements are made of omega-3 fats taken from fish such as salmon, tuna, anchovies and sardines.
 They are made into pills or liquid supplements.
 These are called “omega-3 supplements” or “fish oil supplements.”
-They come in different doses ranging from 250 mg to 2000 mg.
+They come in different doses ranging from 250 mg to 2000 mg, for example.

 Should I take a fish oil supplement?

-If you are on medication and are thinking of using a fish oil supplement, talk to your doctor.
-Fish oil supplements are safe for adults up to 3000 mg per day.
+If you are on medication and are thinking of using a fish oil supplement, talk to your health care provider.

 Can I take fish oil supplements if I am pregnant?

-An omega-3 fat called DHA is essential for your baby’s brain and eye sight.
+An omega-3 fat called DHA is essential for your baby’s brain and eyesight development.
 DHA is found in fish and fish oil supplements.
-If you are pregnant, eating two 75 gram servings of fish each week is the best way to get DHA.
-Read more about fish and mercury here.
+If you are pregnant, eating two 75 gram servings of fatty fish each week is the best way to get DHA.
+Read more about which fish to choose and which may have higher mercury here.

 If you do not eat fish, you can safely take fish oil supplements while you are pregnant.
 The exact dose that you need is not yet known.
-Check with your doctor for advice.
-Health Canada suggests you do not take more than 3000 mg per day.
+Check with your dietitian or health care provider for advice.
 For pregnant women who already eat fish twice a week, there is not enough research to show whether taking fish oil supplements will have any extra benefits for your baby.